Christopher Luxon: Personal life

-Family

 Luxon met his wife Amanda at a church youth group and they married on 8 January 1994 when he was 23.
 They have a son and daughter.
 The couple share the same faith, saying "it quietly guides what they care about".

 In late July 2022, Luxon confirmed he was on a family holiday in Hawaii during the parliamentary recess when a Facebook video post published on 21 July implied he was visiting Te Puke at that time.
 Luxon attributed the confusion to a delay in his social media team updating his whereabouts over the previous week, which he said was a mistake.

-Religion

-Luxon had a Catholic upbringing, describes himself as a Christian or non-denominational Christian, and has been described as an evangelical Christian.
-He has attended a Baptist church in Auckland as a child; a Presbyterian church in Australia; an Anglican church in England; and non-denominational churches in the United States, Canada and New Zealand.
+Luxon had a Catholic upbringing, but describes himself as a non-denominational Christian.
 After he returned to New Zealand in 2011 he attended the Upper Room church in Auckland.
-In 2021 he said he had not attended a church for five or six years.

-Interests
+He now does not go to a regular church, adding that he does not even go to church every Sunday.
+In his maiden speech in Parliament, he said "My faith is personal to me.
+It is not in itself a political agenda."

+Luxon has said that he has never drunk alcohol.
+He made that decision at the age of about seven or eight and has cited his grandfather's drinking problems as his reason.

 Luxon enjoys DIY, listening to country music, waterskiing and fishing.
 Luxon is a supporter of the Crusaders rugby union team and Auckland FC in association football.
 He attended Auckland FC's first ever match in the A-League Men in 2024, where he was pranked by an Auckland FC fan who flicked his nose while posing for a photo.

+Luxon has a long-standing friendship with former Prime Minister John Key and used to ask Key questions about the pros and cons of being a prime minister.
+In 2017, while Luxon was chief executive at Air New Zealand, John Key was appointed as an Air New Zealand director.
+They both resigned from Air New Zealand in 2019.